meolar/supertux-wiki/Ideas.md

 ![](images/Electric_eel.png)

-> "So kind of like the level “Shocking,” except the electrification of the water is triggered by a specific enemy rather than occurring for the whole level?" - Cooljeanius 22:10, 2 April 2011 (UTC)
+An enemy that lives in water.
+Occasionally, it will electrify the water it is in, similar to lightning, but not for the entire level.
+Electrified water will not hurt the Electric eel.
+It should do some movement or something before it electrocutes the water, so Tux will know to get out of the water.

-### The Evil Tree
+### Evil Tree

 ![](images/Evil_tree.png)

-A badguy which could fit into the dark-forest scheme.
+A badguy which could fit into the ghost-forest scheme.

 At first, this looks and behaves like a normal background tree, so tux can walk “through” it.
 (Especially mean when having the same tree often as normal background) When tux passes a special point near the tree (surprise will be much